joy13975/Kraken/readme.txt

     exactly 5 cycles to process.
 The instruction set is explained in accompanying slides.

+    Hint: You can view the markdown symbolic link of this file at README.md - it's nicer.

 --------------------------------------------------------------
 ###To compile:
     Simply do "make".
 The output should be identical to